 Like most states, Virginia uses a Blood Alcohol Concentration (BAC) breath test to determine the level of alcohol impairment.
 And like most states, that limit in Virginia is 0.08%.
 But does that mean you will automatically be convicted if your BAC level is 0.08 % or more?
 Not necessarily.

 While it is true that Virginia law is tough against drunk drivers, and Virginia prosecutors take these cases very seriously, a BAC over the legal limit of 0.08% merely creates an inference of guilt.
 That simply means that other evidence must support the BAC reading in order to rise to the point that one could be convicted of DWI.
-A skilled DWI lawyer understands the interplay between the chemical evidence and other evidence and can use this knowledge to help you in your DWI case.
+A DWI lawyer in Fairfax, VA from May Law, LLP understands the interplay between the chemical evidence and other evidence and can use this knowledge to help you in your DWI case.

-To be sure, the BAC test is an important piece of evidence for the prosecution, and an experienced DWI lawyer will explore other ways to overcome the weight that Virginia law assigns to that evidence.
+To be sure, the BAC test is an important piece of evidence for the prosecution, and an experienced lawyer will explore other ways to overcome the weight that Virginia law assigns to that evidence.
 That could be in the form of a scientific defense based on the manner in which the BAC test was administered, the operation of the BAC machine, or an interpretation of the BAC test results.
-A good DWI lawyer in Fairfax VA has experience in these kinds of cases and can use that experience to assist you.

 Furthermore, the BAC evidence could be excluded altogether if the suspect was stopped by the police without a reasonable suspicion that they were breaking the law, or later arrested without probable cause to believe they were driving under the influence of alcohol.
-A DWI lawyer knows this will come down to an examination of why the suspect came to be stopped by the police and why that officer ultimately decided to arrest that suspect.
+We know that it may come down to an examination of why the suspect came to be stopped by the police and why that officer ultimately decided to arrest that suspect.

 Here we get into the details of a suspect’s performance on roadside Field Sobriety Tests (FSTs).
 This might even include a roadside breath test, which is very different from the formalized breath test one might take at the police station.